Expert Interviews

 Dray from Janie and Jack highlighted how this approach makes training feel less like a chore and more like a helpful tool employees can access when they need it.
 It also makes the learning content “stickier” because employees see how each new skill directly applies to their role.
 “We want to deliver information in a way that’s easy to access and super engaging.
 I like to think of it as ‘more calories in less bites,’” she said.

 Instead of bouncing between tools or systems, employees can access training modules alongside the operational information they need to do their jobs—whether that’s shift updates, task lists, or announcements.
-This keeps training in context,making it easier for employees to incorporate learning into their day without feeling overwhelmed.
+This keeps training in context and makes it easier for employees to incorporate learning into their day without feeling overwhelmed.

 By embedding training into the existing tech stack, Zipline ensures that employees don’t see learning as an “extra” task.
 Instead, it becomes part of the rhythm of their day, enabling them to develop skills in real-time without disruption.